ramosdanyela/financeplanner/README.md

-#Express Finance Planner - Frontend
+# Finance Planner - Frontend

 This is the frontend for the Finance Planner, a finance management application with a user-friendly interface for tracking transactions, filtering data, categorize transactions and visualizing financial insights.